maikelbos0/VDT/jquery-dropdownlist/README.md

 ## Styling

-This dropdownlist only provides very basic styling in the provided style sheet; the list elements can be accessed with the following css classes:
+The dropdownlist only provides very basic styling in the provided style sheet `jquery-dropdownlist.style.css`; you can use this as a template to create your own style.
+The various css classes the dropdownlist uses are:

 - `.dropdownlist` is the main container for the dropdown
 - `.dropdownlist-selector` is the selector element that is clicked to expand the dropdown